 The wellbeing themes covered throughout the day were wide and varied.
 Contentious issues were not overlooked as participants contributed to the debate on Drugs, Alcohol, and Mental Health: A Harm Reduction approach or Zero Tolerance? with Dr Alison Golden-Wright.

-We also hosted a deeply honest and touching panel discussion on the theme of coping with Grief and Illness which feels particularly pertinent in these uncertain times of COVID-19, perhaps this topic is something that should be touched on widely in the University agenda so as to prepare students and staff for the unexpected and uncontrollable facts of life.
+We also hosted a deeply honest and touching panel discussion on the theme of coping with Grief and Illness which feels particularly pertinent in these uncertain times of COVID-19.
+Perhaps this topic is something that the University agenda ought to touch on more often so as to prepare students and staff for the unexpected and uncontrollable facts of life.

 Grief and Illness Panel (from left to right): Gigi Auslebrook, Michael Pearson, Stephanie Clark, Lucy Selman, and Havi Carel.

-Gigi Auslebrook who was representing CoppaFeel’s cancer coffee mornings throughout the day and participated in this panel spoke honestly and openly about her own experiences of grief whilst at University wrote:
+Gigi Auslebrook, who was representing CoppaFeel’s cancer coffee mornings throughout the day and participated in this panel, spoke openly about her own experiences of grief whilst at University.
+She writes:

-One second year Physics student said the conference helped her “to feel excited about the future of mental health and how the day enabled her to make connections, make plans, and make stuff happen”.
+One second-year Physics student said the conference helped her “to feel excited about the future of mental health” she went on to explain how the day enabled her to “make connections, make plans, and make stuff happen”.
 Providing a networking space for wellbeing practitioners across Bristol is a good starting point for enhancing collaboration and creativity across services and support groups in Bristol.
 Another student interning at Off the Record, a charity supporting young people’s mental health, described how the conference was a useful opportunity to network with local initiatives.

 The most rewarding part of the conference from an organisational point of view was entering into enlivening conversations with fellow students and colleagues about what motivated them to attend or participate on conference day.
-After weeks of back-and-forth emails trying to organise the day, to have some face to face contact with approachable and friendly folk willing to open up about their experiences, their hopes, and their take-home lessons was enriching.
+After weeks of back-and-forth emails trying to organise the day, to have some face to face contact with approachable and friendly folk.
+All of the people I spoke to seemed willing to open up about their experiences, their hopes, and their take-home lessons from the conference.

-As we turn towards digital resources to educate our community, may we also remind ourselves of the inherent value and worth of face-to-face encounters, as they often leave a more lasting impression on people.
-After the pandemic subside, may we better appreciate our interpersonal encounters and open dialogue.
-Let us set time aside from our desktop screens, emails so we can reclaim the power opening up to each other about “how we are really doing” as so many did at Bristol’s first wellbeing conference in close proximity to one another (something which we may have taken for granted at the time).
+As we turn towards digital resources to educate our community, may we also remind ourselves of the inherent value of face-to-face encounters, as they can often leave a more lasting impression on people looking for support and connection.
+After the pandemic subsides, may we better appreciate our interpersonal encounters and public spaces where open dialogue can happen.
+Let us set time aside from our desktop screens and emails so we can reclaim the power of opening up to each other about “how we are really doing” as so many people were doing in close proximity to one another at the conference (something which we may have taken for granted at the time).